robinsong2/robinsong2.github.io/_posts/2024-11-04-what-is-an-algebra.md

 tags: concept algebra history Diophantus arabic Hilbert
 ---

+A note on all my posts: these posts are intended to be readable without having to delve into actual mathematics you are uncomfortable with.
+If you don't understand an equation, that's ok just read the text and hopefully you will get an idea of the mathematical motivation for it anyway.
+If you are trying to engage on a more technical level, there are a number of drop-down sections that contain proofs/harder material - otherwise, just ignore these, they are not consequential to the flow of the post.
+Enjoy!

+- TOC
+{:toc}

 This post is the first of a 3 part series:
 1. Here, we will discuss what algebra is, and how that relates to the notion of 'an algebra'.
 2. In the second post, we will discuss the historical development of algebra, and some of the problems it was used for.
 3. Finally, we will discuss the usage of algebra in modern mathematics, and see how wide ranging it really is as a subject.

 But first, let's start at the beginning: